Inria-Empenn/shanoir_downloader/Readme.md

 Note that the timeout is 4 minutes by default (an timout error is thrown when the download takes more than 4 minutes or the server does not answer within 4 minutes).
 Use the `--timeout` argument to increase (or decrease) this duration (useful for big datasets).

+Note that the `--expert_mode` argument enables to create a advanced search (for a specific subject or study with the format `subjectName:JohnDoe AND studyName:Study01`).
+Without the expert mode, shanoir will return all datasets containing one of the term in one of their field.
+See section [Search usage](#search-usage) below for more information.

 See `python shanoir_downloader_check.py --help` for more information.

 You might want to skip the anonymization process and the encryption process with the `--skip_anonymization` and `--skip_encryption` arguments respectively (or `-sa` and `-se`).